 Injured person means the person who is the subject of Lifetime Care's decision about eligibility.
-Any reference to an injured person in the Guidelines is a reference to the injured person's legal guardian (with relevant authority) where applicable.
+Any reference to an injured person in the Guidelines is a reference to the injured person's legal guardian where applicable.

-Lifetime Care means the Lifetime Care and Support Authority of New South Wales.
+Lifetime Care means the Lifetime Care and Support Authority.